lil-id/wazuh-express/README.md

 Then restart the wazuh manager `systemctl restart wazuh-manager`.

+### Debugging
+If you have a problem with custom integration, check the integration log with below command,

+`tail -f /var/ossec/logs/integrations.log`

-Make sure your webhook secret is same as wazuh signature.
+Make sure your webhook secret at wazuh integration block is same as your backend.